Download This Sample

 - Many structures in Old Havana were destroyed by Hurricane Ike in 2008; this undid several years of rebuilding and conservation.

-- Today, approximately 2 million people live in Old Havana and its 5 large plazas.
+- Today, around 2 million people live in Old Havana.

 - Its original layout, unity of character, and expressive manner has earned it its spot on the UNESCO World Heritage Site list.